chenyze/project-2/README.md

 For instance, "BsmtFin SF 1" and "BsmtFin SF 2" only indicate sqft area for basement area that's finished, so there's another feature "Bsmt Unf SF" that indicates how many sqft is unfinished.
 Strangely, about 50 or so rows that were expected to be finished (based on "BsmtFin Type 1" or "BsmtFin Type 2" classes) were 0 for "Bsmt Unf SF".
 This required deciding whether we should drop the rows or to impute missing values.

 "Lot Frontage" was another row that needed a bit more fixing.
 Based on research, I determined that it's unlikely for houses in the U.S. to not have lot frontage, so I imputed based on median values.

-With test.csv, since there is a hard requirement in terms of the number of expected rows for submission to Kaggle, there were instances where I might have dropped (when affected rows were no more than 2-3% of the data) some rows but had to impute based on median and mode instead.

 #### Preprocessing and Modeling